Playable: haunted-ps1

 2 Madvent 2 Calendar

-An ornate launcher for the 2021 Madvent event, an annual Haunted PS1 collaboration where ~30 developers release small games daily throughout December.
-For this event, I both coordinated the project and single-handedly built the launcher application to house the collection of games.
+The launcher for the second annual Madvent event, a Haunted PS1 collaboration where ~30 developers release small games daily throughout December.
+The player navigates a free-floating camera around cabins on a mountain, clicking each to launch its contributed game.
+With co-developer Vladimere Lhore, I coordinated the project and built the launcher application.

 Rococo

 Rococo is my first complete game, built solo in two weeks for the Haunted PS1 Summer of Screams jam.
 The player bounces on a jelly-like linoleum floor through a child's dream of a deconstructed kitchen, reaching for a floating jar of cookies.
-Two inputs, three minutes — I focused on making one interaction feel inevitable through custom shaders for an unlit, candy-colored look and a physics-driven sound system that ties audio to the player's motion.
+Two inputs, three minutes — I focused on making the single interaction feel complete — custom shaders create an unlit, candy-colored look, and a physics-driven sound system ties audio to the player's motion.
 An epilogue was added days after release in response to players wanting to stay in the world.
 Rococo reached 4.6★ across 218 ratings with 109 comments over five years of organic discovery — more individual ratings than any Haunted PS1 collective release except the two flagship Demo Discs.

 Drip